 - 1. Will ensure that members of the group are able to follow the itinerary chalked out for them. - 2.
 Will coordinate and try to ensure that proper accommodation is available for members of the group. - 3.
 Will find out the bus timings etc. for movement from one place to the other and ensure that all members of the group are ready well in time for the bus/travel. - 4.
 Will strictly follow the Trek Schedule to avoid inconvenience to his/her group and to other groups. - 5.
 Will assign the Pacer and the Navigator duties in each group who will keep track of the distance covered & directions. - 6.
 Will contact the local authorities whenever their help is required. - 7.
-Will assist the Associate Group Leader and the Treasurer in their duties - 8.
+Will assist the Associate Group Leader in their duties - 8.
 Will ensure that the tour programme is followed strictly. - 9.
 In case a Staff Associate is detailed with the group, obey his/her command - 10.
-Shall also submit a report regarding misconduct of any Officer Trainee. - 11.
-Group Leader will submit a detailed tour report containing, name of trekkers; distance covered; date and time of arrival and departure; name and address of the Guide, if any, other district officials who helped the Group en route; important aspects of nature, wildlife, etc.; any other observations, including suggestions and photographs, etc. All the members of the group should assist GL in this work.
+Shall ensure that only the members assigned to his/her group are in the group and shall report if any of the members are missing/other than assigned members join the group as well as any misconduct by any Officer Trainee.
+Responsibility for the presence of unauthorised members in the trek group shall be fixed on the GL. - 11.
+Group Leader will submit a detailed tour report containing name of trekkers; distance covered; date and time of arrival and departure; name and address of the Guide, if any, other district officials who helped the Group en route; important aspects of nature, wildlife, etc.; any other observations, including suggestions and photographs, etc. All the members of the group should assist GL in this work.